gionikola/unemployment_modeling/README.md

-# unemployment_modeling
+# Unemployment Modeling

-New and old macroeconomic models of unemployment .
+In this repo I replicate models of unemployment used in the macroeconomics literature.